Alford erupts for 37, No. 4 UCLA beats Colorado 104-89

 UCLA: With top-ranked Baylor's loss earlier this week, the Bruins have a chance to climb after remaining at No. 4 for a second straight week.
 First, though, they need a win at Utah on Saturday.

 Colorado: A sizable crowd showed up despite a snowy night and a late start.
-The Buffaloes are 95-17 at Coors Events Center under coach Tad Boyle.
+The Buffaloes are 95-17 at Coors Events Center under Boyle.

 THIS & THAT